Direct Preference Optimization for Adaptive Concept-based Explanations: Pragmatic Explanations

-\paragraph{Simulating listener preferences.} There are several ways to simulate listeners with different preferences over utterances, such as preference over certain topics, categories, or styles of presentation (e.g. technical nomenclature vs. common parlance).
+In our experiments, we simulate listeners with different preferences to verify that our algorithm can successfully align speakers and their explanations.
+There are several ways to achieve this by inducing preferences over particular topics, categories, or styles of presentation (\eg, technical nomenclature vs. common parlance).
 Here, we use temperature scaling \cite{guo2017calibration} with respect to a prior distribution over \emph{groups} of claims.
 That is, we assume access to a family of groups $\G = \{g_j: \C \to \{0,1\}\}$ such that $g_j(c) = 1$ if $c$ belongs to the $j\th$ group (and groups may intersect).
 Then, a listener $L_{\pi}$ has a prior distribution over groups $\pi \in \Delta^{\lvert \G \rvert}$ and

 where $\xi: \U \to \R^{k}$ are the unnormalized outputs (the logits) of the neural network simulating the listener, $g: \U \to \Delta^{\lvert \G \rvert}$ is the distribution of groups in utterance $u$, and $\tau \geq 0$ is a temperature parameter that strengthens the effect of the prior.
-Intuitively, the larger the distance between the observed and prior distributions, the more uniform $P_{L_{\pi}}(\y \mid u)$, making it harder for the listener to predict $\y$ confidently.
-We note that we use the reverse KL to penalize utterances with claims belonging to groups that have zero mass in the prior (i.e., $\pi_j = 0$ and $g(u)_j > 0$), which would not have an effect on the forward KL.
+Intuitively, the larger the distance between the observed and prior distributions, the more uniform $P_{L_{\pi}}(\y \mid u)$ becomes, making it harder for the listener to predict $\y$ confidently.
+We note that we use the reverse KL in order to penalize utterances with claims belonging to groups that have zero mass in the prior (i.e., $\pi_j = 0$ and $g(u)_j > 0$), which would not have an effect on the forward KL.